cbay-au/debian_standard_setup/README.md

 # DigitalOcean Droplet Setup Script

 This repository contains a Bash script designed to automate the setup of a Debian-based server, particularly useful for setting up a DigitalOcean droplet.
 The script installs various utilities and configures the system for development and operational tasks.

 ## Features

+- Interactive menu system for selecting components to install
+- Automatic privilege escalation handling for non-root users
 - System updates and upgrades
 - Installation of essential packages and tools
 - Configuration of `.bashrc` and other shell settings